 Repointing Patio Cost

-By Lucy
+Lucy Farrington-Smith

-At a glance
+At a Glance

-• The average cost of repointing a patio is between £15 and £25 per square metre, plus £150 to £250 per day in labour fees
+• The average cost of repointing a patio is between £15 and £25 per square metre, plus £150 to £250 per day in labour fees.

 • Depending on the job's complexity, it usually takes 1 to 3 days for a small patio and 3 to 7 days for a larger patio.

-In this guide, we’ll cover:
+In this guide, you'll find out:

 If your garden’s patio has crumbling mortar joints and has generally seen better days, it might be time to consider having it repointed.
 Repointing is a remedial process that involves replacing or repairing old and worn mortar joints between patio slabs to restore their appearance and stability after years of use.